JamesVeug/InscyptionZergMod/README.md

 - Overseer - 0,6 with Reach and Flying
 - Infestor - 1,1 with Submerge and Trifurcated Strike
 - Dehaka - 1,2 with Regenerate
-- Leviathan - 2,10 with Wack'a'mole and Sharp
+- Leviathan - 2,10 with Burrower and Sharp
 - Queen of Blades - 4,4 With Regestate

 ## Abilities: